thepycoder/zijwerkenvooru/README.md

 Please read our [Contributor Guide](CONTRIBUTING.md) for more information on how to get started.

-## Changelog

-- 27/08/2025: Improved wording and visuals related to attendance so it is more nuanced and clear.
-- 27/08/2025: Fixed commission chair not being shown

 ## ✅ Future improvements

 Only bug-fixes and some ad-hoc development is done for this project.
 Below is a list of future improvements that can be done: